 Odd-even car scheme back in Delhi post Diwali from November 4-15: Kejriwal

 New Delhi, Sep 13: The odd-even rule will be back in Delhi from November 4-15, Chief Minister Arvind Kejriwal announced on Friday.
-The government believes that odd-even will help in cutting down pollution emanating from vehicles by 50 percent.
+The government believes that odd-even will help in cutting down pollution emanating from vehicles by 50 per cent.

 Addressing a press conference, Arvind Kejriwal said that Delhi is one state which has been able to check on air pollution in the past few years.